yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

 ##### Create an AdjectiveService

 We now have everything we need to return an Adjective.
 It is time to create an AdjectiveService to expose the REST endpoint.
-Create a new class, "AdjectiveService," in the package, "io.openshift.booster.adjectives.service" with the following code:
+Create a new class, "AdjectiveService," in the package, "com.redhat.summit2019.service" with the following code:

 ```java